10DownPro/service-now-urgent-incident-notification-workflow/README.md

 # 🚨 Preventing SLA Breaches with a Critical Alert Workflow in ServiceNow

-*Scenario:** When a network outage hit Uber's San Francisco data center and went unnoticed for two hours, the business took a hit.
-Thousands of riders and drivers were affected, and Uber faced revenue loss and regulatory heat all because a critical alert never reached the right people.
+**Scenario:** A network outage hits Uber's San Francisco data center and goes unnoticed for two hours.
+Uber takes a takes a hit.
+Thousands of riders and drivers are affected, and Uber faces revenue loss and regulatory issues, all because a critical alert never reaches the right people.

 This project simulates the fix.
 I used ServiceNow's Flow Designer to build an automated workflow that detects critical network incidents and instantly sends email alerts to the Networking Operations team.
-It’s simple, but powerful, and built to make sure engineers don’t miss what matters most.
+I also added a UI Policy to catch mistakes early.
+It warns users if they log a network issue without marking it as critical.
+It’s a simple but powerful solution designed to make sure engineers don’t miss what matters most, and users don't under-prioritize something that could potentially bring systems down.

 ---